george-gca/bracis_2023_srcaps/pages/introduction.md

 </Footnotes>

 <!--
+Properties of the class

 In this example, we can see the reconstruction of the properties of the image by a trained capsule network.
 The first column shows the properties of the image, such as scale, thickness, skew, etc. The second column shows the reconstruction of the image based on the properties identified by some of the capsules.
-As you can see, the network is able to identify the properties of the image and use them to reconstruct it, like we can observe in the case of scale and thickness for the number 6, or the localized part in the number 4.
+As you can see, the network is able to identify the properties of the classes and use them to reconstruct it, like we can observe in the case of scale and thickness for the number 6, or the localized part in the number 4.
 -->